Steps for Winning Your Severance Deal

 But the old times of staying with one company forever are over.
 We are now in an age where you are the boss of your own career, where a layoff is not a major problem but a company adjustment that needs a professional response.
 You are not an employee begging for money.
 You are a business person settling the end of a partnership.

 Severance is not a gift.
 It is Money for Your Transition.
 It is the fuel you need to fund your next move, protect your reputation, and get better skills without seeming desperate.
-By demanding a better exit, you aren't just fighting for more weeks of pay.
+Demanding a better exit means more than fighting for a few extra weeks of pay.
 You are claiming what you earned through your work, your Professional Value.
 You are making sure the final part of your career story is written by you, keeping your momentum strong for the important jobs ahead.

 How Severance Has Changed: From Just Getting By to Being Smart